Law Offices, Robert E. Lehrer

 Robert E. Lehrer

-Mediation is a process by which the parties to a dispute, which may or may not have resulted in a court case, agree to use a third party neutral (called a "mediator") to facilitate the agreed resolution of their dispute.
+In individual cases, parties' claims or defenses are sometimes "mediated."
+Mediation is a process by which the parties to a dispute, which may or may not have given rise to a court case, agree to use a third party neutral (called a "mediator") to facilitate the agreed resolution of their dispute.
 Mediation is a process for resolving disputes out of court.
-Mr. Lehrer is a certified mediation attorney with substantial experience as a mediator and as counsel for one or more of the parties to a mediation.
-His experience recommends him as a mediator in any type of controversy, but he does not mediate family law disputes (e.g., divorce, child custody) and his experience especially recommends him as mediator in personal injury cases and in civil rights cases, as described above.
+Mr. Lehrer has participated in many mediations as counsel to a party or parties to the mediation.

 The firm’s policy is to enter into a clearly written fee agreement in every case in which the firm is representing clients in litigation.
 Such agreements ensure against any misunderstandings about fees.
-The firm periodically provides, to each such client, itemized time sheets of its work on the client’s case, describing, by date, the work done and stating the amount of time spent.
+In cases in which the client is being billed hourly, the firm periodically provides, to each such client, itemized time sheets of its work on the client's case, describing, by date, the work done and the stating the amount of time spent.
 The firm also provides to each client a periodic accounting of any out of pocket costs (e.g., court filing costs) the firm incurs but for which the client is responsible.
-The firm also utilizes a written fee agreement in connection with its provision of its mediation services, but one taking account, among other factors, that the parties participating in the mediation in question are not the firm’s clients.